 - Staff proactively promote a sense of awe and wonder, with science being viewed as the basis of all knowledge.

-- Children develop an understanding of the many branches of science and how our society benefits from them, thus developing cultural capital
+- Children develop an understanding of the many branches of science and how our society benefits from them, thus developing cultural capital; we even encourage children to call themselves aspiring scientists linked to their learning through using the names of science branches as much as possible, from A to Z - anatomists to zoologists!

-- All children are encouraged to develop a growth mindset through taking risks, with scientific enquiry at the forefront: ‘real’ scientists do this
+- All children are encouraged to develop a growth mindset through taking risks, with scientific enquiry (working scientifically) at the forefront: ‘real’ scientists do this.

 As a result of these key principles, children will make rich connections between science and life beyond the classroom.
 Children will understand that science is fundamental to everyday life, with strong links to mathematics, technology and engineering and the world of work.
 Children will know that mistakes are valuable and a necessary part of learning at Wargrave.
 Our curriculum approach to science will instill children with the philosophy that there is no such thing as ‘failure’ – we will try again and find a way that works.